 Abell helped guide the Generals to an 8-3 overall record and a 6-1 mark in the ODAC during the 2012 season, his first season as head coach.
-W&L won the ODAC title for the second time in the last three seasons and advanced to the first round of the NCAA Tournament before falling to seventh-ranked Hobart, 38-20.
+W&L won the ODAC title for the second time in three seasons and advanced to the first round of the NCAA Tournament before falling to seventh-ranked Hobart, 38-20.

 W&L set 15 school records during the season, including nearly every scoring and rushing record.
 The Generals accumulated a school-record 4,001 rushing yards and finished one point shy (388 pts.) of the school record for points in a season.